bd500/Roserade-Shop/README.md

 # Roserade Shop

 This is my personal project, developed from the course by Brad Traversy on Udemy.
-You can see it [here](https://www.udemy.com/course/mern-ecommerce).
+You can see the course [here](https://www.udemy.com/course/mern-ecommerce).

 ## Overview